civilKaos82/layout-drill-right-hand-navigation-challenge/README.md

 fixed HTML file to work with and your job is to change the CSS and *only* the CSS to achieve the desired layout.

-The `/source` directory contains a basic HTML file (`blog.html`) that models a blog post, including:
+The `blog.html` contains basic HTML that models a blog post, including:

 1. A page header
 2. A navigation bar